voltaire-toledo/mizu-keys/docs/README.md

 - Full Documentation & Hotkey List
 - Features
 - Coming Soon:

+---

+### Hotstrings

+## Coming Soon:

-  - **Time Reminders**: Stay on track, beat time blindness
+- **Cukoo Alerts**: Stay on track, beat time blindness
 - **Focused Alerts**: Never miss an important notification
 - **Focus Timer**: Customizable, non-intrusive focus sessions

----

-### Hotsrings

-## Coming Soon:

-### Time Reminders
+### Cukoo Alerts: Audible Hourly Reminders

 Many of us suffer from Time Blindness, which is a common symptom of ADHD.
 Time blindness is the inability to judge the passage of time.
 This can be a major source of stress and anxiety for many people.
-The Time Reminders feature is designed to help you stay on track and manage your time more effectively.
+The Cukoo Alerts feature is designed to help you stay on track and manage your time more effectively.
 You can set up reminders to alert you when a certain amount of time has passed.
 This can help you stay focused and on task, and prevent you from getting lost in time.

 ### Focused Alerts